by IBM Developer Staff | Updated July 4, 2011 - Published July 5, 2011

-Cloud computing multi-tenancy is used for most if not all software as a service (SaaS) applications, because compute resources are scalable, and allocating these resources is defined by actual use.
-However, there are multiple types of SaaS applications that users can access through the internet, from small internet-based widgets to large enterprise software applications, which have increased security requirements based on the type of data stored on the software vendor’s infrastructure outside the corporate network.
-These application requests require multi-tenancy for many reasons, and the most obvious of is cost.
-Adding a single stack of application servers and a database for each customer is not sufficient in most cases, although it makes sense when there are higher security requirements.
+Cloud computing multi-tenancy is used for most if not all Software as a Service (SaaS) applications, because compute resources are scalable and allocation of these resources is defined by actual usage.
+Having said that, there are multiple types of SaaS applications that users can access through the Internet, from small Internet-based widgets to large enterprise software applications that have increased security requirements based on the type of data being stored on the software vendor’s infrastructure outside the corporate network.
+These application requests require multi-tenancy for many reasons, the most obvious of which is cost: Adding a single stack of application servers and a database for each customer would not be sufficient in most cases, although it makes sense when there are higher security requirements.

 This overview investigates and describes the types of multi-tenancy available and provides implementation use cases.

 The concepts of multi-tenancy include three levels of consumer integration:

 The latest additions to cloud computing topology design are infrastructure and application-layer customer integration for multi-tenancy.
 This integration is specifically geared toward cost savings and developing highly scalable SaaS applications, accomplished by compromising on security and customer segregation requirements.
 Such designs are useful in many situations, although they may not be suitable for financial applications.

 Renting space in a data center and supplying servers, routers, and cables that support multiple customer software requests have been around since Silicon Valley was in its infancy, so data-center-layer multi-tenancy is well known.
 This configuration provides the highest level of security requirements, if implemented correctly, with firewalls and access controls to meet business requirements and defined security access to the physical location of the infrastructure that provides the SaaS.
 In most cases, data-center-layer multi-tenancy is a service provider that rents cages to companies that host their hardware, network, and software in the same building.